What does a soundbar do for a TV?

-The short answer is that a soundbar enhances the sound that that comes from your TV, since flat screen TV’s are not able to accommodate loudspeakers the way older Cathay tubed TVs could.
+The short answer is that a soundbar enhances the sound that comes from your TV since flat-screen TV’s are not able to accommodate loudspeakers the way older Cathay tubed TVs could.

-The additional speakers with larger drivers helps accentuate your audio’s treble, mid range and bass.
+The additional speakers with larger drivers help accentuate your audio’s treble, mid-range, and bass.

 The problem for manufacturers is trying to fit a 5-10 cm loudspeaker in a screen with a depth of 3-4 cm.